 If you have any experience as a writer, then you know that working autonomously can be the best option if you wish to develop a signature writing touch.
 When it comes to copy-writing, in particular, you will need ample experience to exercise your quill independently based on topical or industry interests.
-You may find that working in-house will limit your earning potential, whereas freelance work will allow you to stretch and shrink your working hours at will to maximize earning.
+You may find that working in-house will limit your earning potential, whereas freelance work will allow you to stretch and shrink your working hours at will to maximize earnings.
 In fact, according to a recent study performed by Forbes, the top freelancers are doing relatively well in every industry.

 However, operating as a freelance content writer in The UAE can be challenging, particularly as a copywriter.
-You will need to build a solid client base on your own, which will require patience, hard work and sometimes free writing.
+You will need to build a solid client base on your own, which will require patience, hard work, and sometimes free writing.

-Fortunately, all these measures are likely to earn you a reliable client-base within your first few months of operation, enabling you to build your craft into a business.
+Fortunately, all these measures are likely to earn you a reliable client base within your first few months of operation, enabling you to build your craft into a business.

 We will discuss the necessary steps to earning a large base of avid, high-paying clients.
-We will also go through a few tips that will help you maintain this client-base, even as you steadily raise your freelancing rates.
+We will also go through a few tips that will help you maintain this client base, even as you steadily raise your freelancing rates.